nbrx/c4-dcc-arq/docs/02-resumen-funcional.md

 ## Resumen Funcional

-The high-level functional requirements for the new Risk System are as follows.

 1. Import trade data from the Trade Data System.
 2. Import counterparty data from the Reference Data System.
 3. Join the two sets of data together, enriching the trade data with information about the counterparty.